marcblanchet/rfc7720bis/draft-hardaker-iab-rfc7720-bis.md

 # History

+## Changes between RFC7720 and this document

+Existing list of changes:

+- Added requirements for supporting Message Digests (RFC8976)
+- Changed instances of RSSAC-001 to also include subsequent versions
+- General restructuring to better document requirements vs a discussion of the document's history and changes

+## Changes between RFC2870 and RFC7720

 {{RFC2870}} originally discussed both the protocol and operational requirements for root name servers for the Internet's domain name system (DNS) protocol {{RFC1035}}.
 Since its initial publication,